 In some rooms, beds are bunked to conserve open floor space.
 If you are placed in a room with bunked beds and you would prefer them to be separated (if there is enough space in the room to do so), our Facilities department will be happy to un-bunk the beds for you.
 Likewise, if you are in a room with multiple beds that you would like to have bunked, we will do the work at your request.

 Almost every Bryn Mawr College dorm room is unique in shape and size.
 The furniture in your room has been chosen to provide the best use of the available space.

 Some rooms, like the middle room of this triple in Denbigh, have enough room on the window seat to accommodate a mattress.
-In this case, the student has taken the mattress off her bed frame and placed it on the window seat.
-She must store the remaining pieces of the frame in her room throughout her time there as a resident.
+In this case, the student has taken the mattress off the bed frame and placed it on the window seat.
+The remaining pieces of the frame must be stored in the room throughout the rest of the year.

 Fabric hung from the ceiling helps separate the bed from the remainder of the room in this single in Merion.
 Fabrics and other wall hangings can be fixed to surfaces with Command hooks, which do not damage paint or walls when removed properly.

-This student has enhanced her sleeping space in Rhoads with personalized fabrics and coordinated lighting.
+This student has enhanced the sleeping space in Rhoads with personalized fabrics and coordinated lighting.